History of Noam Chomsky in Timeline

 1939: Fall of Barcelona

-In 1939, Chomsky became absorbed in the story of the fall of Barcelona and the suppression of the Spanish anarchosyndicalist movement, leading him to write his first article on the topic at the age of 10.
+In 1939, Chomsky became absorbed in the story of the fall of Barcelona and suppression of the Spanish anarchosyndicalist movement.

-In 1945, at the age of 16, Chomsky began a general program of study at the University of Pennsylvania, exploring philosophy, logic, and languages.
+In 1945, at the age of 16, Chomsky began a general program of study at the University of Pennsylvania, where he explored philosophy, logic, and languages.

-In 1947, Chomsky began a romantic relationship with Carol Doris Schatz, whom he had known since early childhood.
+In 1947, Chomsky began a romantic relationship with Carol Doris Schatz.

 1947: Met Zellig Harris

-In 1947, Noam Chomsky expressed his belief that the 1947 United Nations Partition Plan for Palestine was a bad decision, but also considered a two-state solution on the condition that the nation-states exist on equal terms.
+In 1947, Chomsky said that the United Nations Partition Plan for Palestine was a bad decision, but he considered a two-state solution on equal terms.

 1949: Marriage to Carol Doris Schatz

-From 1951 to 1955, Chomsky was a member of the Society of Fellows at Harvard University, where he undertook research for his doctoral dissertation.
+From 1951 to 1955, Chomsky was a member of the Society of Fellows at Harvard University, where he undertook research on what became his doctoral dissertation.

 1951: Received MA from University of Pennsylvania

-In 1951, Chomsky received his MA from the University of Pennsylvania after revising his BA honors thesis, "Morphophonemics of Modern Hebrew".
+In 1951, Chomsky received his MA from the University of Pennsylvania.
+His thesis, "Morphophonemics of Modern Hebrew" was subsequently published as a book.

 In 1952, Chomsky published his first academic article in The Journal of Symbolic Logic.